josh-holder/josh-holder.github.io/_posts/2024-04-22-constellations.md

 ## Downlink-as-a-Service

 At SATELLITE 2024, to relatively little fanfare, [Gwynne Shotwell announced](https://www.cnbc.com/2024/03/21/investing-in-space-what-to-make-of-spacex-selling-satellite-lasers.html) that SpaceX would begin selling laser terminals to outside customers.
 This simple statement represents a seismic shift in satellite design.
-Presumably, these laser links will allow satellites to connect directly to the Starlink network and thus provide a continuous 100 Gbps link to the ground.[^3] Questions remain about what requirements this will levy on user satellites (i.e. power, pointing constraints), but it seems likely that this will be a simpler and easier solution than developing a downlink strategy from scratch.
+Presumably, these laser links will allow satellites to connect directly to the Starlink network and thus provide a continuous 100 Gbps link to the ground.[^3] Questions remain about what requirements this will levy on user satellites (i.e. power, pointing constraints), but it seems likely that this will be a simpler and easier solution than developing a downlink strategy from scratch.[^7]

 This is, of course, a huge deal.
 Imagine if to connect your home to the internet, you had to lay your own cables manually.
 And those cables only had signal in 90 second time periods dispersed randomly throughout the day.
 And that you only had a 500 Mb hard drive on your computer, and you had to store everything else on Google Drive using the aforementioned internet connection.
 This is the current situation in the world of in-space connectivity.
 Starlink promises to bring internet in space into the fiber era[^4]; continuous, high data rate connection all available by purchasing a plug-and-play laser terminal.
 It's not hard to imagine many businesses and technical platforms that are completely infeasible under the first paradigm which are feasible under the second, especially with massively reduced launch cost.

 It also has large business implications - if Starlink can capture even 10% of the total ground station market, this represents a near doubling of their current revenue.
 The national security segment of the ground station market might be a bit tougher to gain traction in, as confidentiality requirements might necessitate a separate constellation or other changes, but purpose-built constellations (i.e. [SpaceX's Starshield constellation](https://www.twz.com/space/if-spacexs-secret-constellation-is-what-we-think-it-is-its-game-changing)) will deliver similar transformations in this space.

 Other players in the space no doubt have similar plans - [Kuiper satellites](https://www.aboutamazon.com/news/innovation-at-amazon/amazon-project-kuiper-oisl-space-laser-december-2023-update) are equipped with intersatellite laser links as well, and in fact [much of Kuiper's unique edge in the space](https://www.cnbc.com/2022/04/05/amazon-signs-rocket-deal-with-blue-origin-arianespace-ula-for-project-kuiper-internet-satellites.html) compared to SpaceX relies on their access to the extensive global data center infrastructure of Amazon Web Services, which already offers [Ground-Station-as-a-Service capabilities](https://aws.amazon.com/ground-station/).
-This would position them well to prepare for the incoming flood of data through space.
+This would position them well to prepare for the incoming flood of data from space assets.

 ## New Applications